jackwthake/psu-computer-science/cs163/prog1/readme.md

   to indicate an error.
 Otherwise the item is passed to the list's add_item function and the function will return it's return code.
 In no part of this process will the caller gain access to any of the hidden infrastructure.
+- **remove_item**: Will take in the projects name, and the priority level of the project.
+  It'll then call the corresponding lists remove function, returning it's result.
 - **display_priority**: Will take an integer value representing the priority levels to display to the user.
 If that list exists, call it's print function and return true.
 If the rating does not have an associated